 Query log file name.
 Optional, default is empty (do not log queries).
 All search queries (such as SELECT ... but not INSERT/REPLACE/UPDATE queries) will be logged in this file.
 The format is described in Query logging.
 In case of 'plain' format, you can use the 'syslog' as the path to the log file.
 In this case all search queries will be sent to syslog daemon with

 LOG_INFO priority, prefixed with '[query]' instead of timestamp.
 To use the syslog option the sphinx must be configured

 By default the searchd and query log files are created with 600 permission, so only the user under which server runs and root users can read the log files. query_log_mode allows settings a different permission.
 This can be handy to allow other users to be able to read the log files (for example monitoring solutions running on non-root users).

 Per-keyword read buffer size for document lists.
 Optional, default is 256K, minimal is 8K.

 For every keyword occurrence in every search query, there are two associated read buffers (one for document list and one for hit list).
 This setting lets you control the document list buffer size.
 Bigger buffer size might increase per-query RAM use, but possibly decrease IO time.
 Large values make sense in general for slow storage.
 For storage capable of high IOPS, experimenting should be done in the low values area.

-You may also want to set read_buffer_docs on per-index basis; that value will override anything set on server's config level.
+You may also want to set read_buffer_docs on per-table basis; that value will override anything set on server's config level.

 read_buffer_docs = 128K